rpumpurs/blog/_drafts/2017-07-01-reducing-function-argument-count.markdown

 }
 ```

 We can improve the function by extracting the `$type` and `$isActive` arguments into different functions.
-But what if I wanted to even get rid of `$companyId`?
+But what if I wanted to get rid of `$companyId` too?

-This is a very basic example and you could argue that having the company identifier is justifiable.
+This is a very basic example and you could argue that having the company identifier there is justifiable.
 However, for the sake of this discussion, lets say that we want to make the function niladic.

 ## The Answer